 GalaxyQuest is a film that conducts several delicate balancing acts – that of sending up science-fiction adventures, yet also of being one too; that of making a film for Star Trek fans, yet also giving it an appeal that carries it to mainstream audiences; of having a hero that is a limelight grabber and an egotist, yet also allowing him to become a hero too.
 The film succeeds in walking the wire between the several sets of fences that it sits on and does so with considerable sophistication.
 It is a wonderfully knowing film.

 In the late 2010s, there were announced plans for a GalaxyQuest tv series, although these have yet to emerge.
 Somehow one feels that it would be something that overstates a joke that emerged perfectly the first time around.
+Never Surrender: A Galaxy Quest Documentary (2019) was a documentary about the film.

 Also of note among the various Star Trek spoofs was the Futurama episode Where No Fan Has Gone Before (2002), which did actually get the sanction of and contains voice appearances from most of the series’ original cast members.
 Other Star Trek parodies and films about fandom include the German (T)Raumschiff Surprise – Periode 1 (2004), Star Wreck: In the Pirkinning (2005) and the tv series The Orville (2017– ).